raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 You gain a +2 bonus to attack and damage rolls made with this weapon, which deals radiant damage instead of slashing damage.
 When you hit an undead with it, that target takes an extra 1d8 radiant damage.

-The sword's luminous blade emits bright light in a 15-foot radius and dim light for an additional 15 feet.
+The sword's luminous blade emits bright light in a 4.5m radius and dim light for an additional 4.5m.
 The light is sunlight.
-While the blade persists, you can use an action to expand or reduce its radius of bright and dim light by 5 feet each, to a maximum of 30 feet each or a minimum of 10 feet each.
+While the blade persists, you can use an action to expand or reduce its radius of bright and dim light by 1.5m each, to a maximum of 9.0m each or a minimum of 3.0m each.

 ### Sword of Life Stealing